Skip to main content

 Introduction

-This CLE webinar will closely examine the landmark legislation in the recently enacted Consolidated Appropriations Act, 2026, with new requirements for pharmacy benefit managers (PBMs) to increase transparency under additional federal oversight.
-The panel will discuss how counsel may guide covered stakeholders through expansive new obligations and prepare for compliance.
+This CLE webinar closely examined landmark legislation in the recently enacted Consolidated Appropriations Act, 2026, which introduced new requirements for pharmacy benefit managers (PBMs) to increase transparency under enhanced federal oversight.
+The panel discussed how counsel could guide covered stakeholders through expansive new obligations and help them prepare for compliance.

 Description

-The recently enacted Consolidated Appropriations Act, 2026 (CAA 2026) contains landmark reforms for PBMs.
-The legislation is a culmination of years of prior legislative and regulatory attempts to increase transparency and oversight of PBMs, drawing from the PBM Reform Act of 2025 and other legislative proposals, and will change longstanding industry practices.
+The recently enacted Consolidated Appropriations Act, 2026 (CAA 2026), introduced landmark reforms for PBMs.
+The legislation represented the culmination of years of prior legislative and regulatory efforts to increase transparency and oversight of PBMs, drawing from the PBM Reform Act of 2025 and other legislative proposals, and changed longstanding industry practices.

-CAA 2026 PBM reforms focus on a number of areas, including increased transparency, standardized reporting, expanded federal oversight, and rebate pass-through.
-For example, CAA 2026 requires commercial PBMs to remit 100% of all rebates, discounts, fees, and other remuneration received from any applicable entity to the group plan sponsor on a quarterly basis.
-The law also requires PBMs to provide plans with detailed reports on a semiannual basis (or quarterly upon request) covering a number of categories of information including gross and net prescription drug spending by the plan; manufacturer rebates, fees, and other remuneration received by the PBM in connection with the plan; and a summary document to the health plans to be provided to individual participants and beneficiaries upon request containing information about the plans' prescription drug coverage and spending.
+CAA 2026 PBM reforms focused on several areas, including increased transparency, standardized reporting, expanded federal oversight, and rebate pass-through.
+For example, CAA 2026 required commercial PBMs to remit 100% of all rebates, discounts, fees, and other remuneration received from any applicable entity to the group plan sponsor on a quarterly basis.
+The law also required PBMs to provide plans with detailed reports on a semiannual basis (or quarterly upon request) covering multiple categories of information, including gross and net prescription drug spending by the plan; manufacturer rebates, fees, and other remuneration received by the PBM in connection with the plan; and a summary document for health plans to provide to individual participants and beneficiaries upon request, containing information about prescription drug coverage and spending.

-Even though the law's provisions have delayed effective dates and may be subject to future regulatory guidance, counsel should understand how the law will impact covered stakeholders and help them to begin assessments of current contracts and data infrastructure to begin preparing for compliance.
+Although the law’s provisions had delayed effective dates and were subject to future regulatory guidance, the program emphasized the importance for counsel to understand how the law would impact covered stakeholders and to assist them in beginning assessments of existing contracts and data infrastructure in preparation for compliance.

-Listen as our expert panel guides healthcare counsel through the expansive new requirements for PBMs and offers best practices for compliance.
+Attendees heard from an expert panel that guided healthcare counsel through the expansive new requirements for PBMs and shared best practices for compliance.

 Speakers